FPGAArcade/replay_mkrvidor4000/README.md

 --------          -------  ---                            -------
  3024018          1206791  60%                            6 files
  ```
- Insert the SDCARD in SD Proto/MEM Shield, and restart the Vidor.
+ Insert the SDCARD in the SD/MEM Shield, and restart the Vidor.
  If successful it should show something like this:

  ![loader]